ZZZ-RecSys/ZZZ-MovieSearch-Client/README.md

 ### Step 7: Access the Application
 With the development server running, access your application through the browser at [http://localhost:3000](http://localhost:3000)

+## Upcoming Enhancements

+1. Implementing personalized recommendation features utilizing users' search histories for a more tailored experience.
+2. Deploying the web application to a public domain for broader accessibility.

 ## Additional Information and Resources